AleksicJelisaveta/EE411---Project/README.md

 ## Credits
-This work was carried out as part of a reproducibility challenge, to validate the findings presented in the study \cite{main}.
+This work was carried out as part of a reproducibility challenge, to validate the findings presented in the study (https://arxiv.org/pdf/1612.00796).
 We acknowledge the authors of the original paper for their contributions that inspired this reproduction effort.

 This repository is based on a heavily modified fork of [pytorch-template](https://github.com/victoresque/pytorch-template) and [asr_project_template](https://github.com/WrathOfGrapes/asr_project_template) repositories.

 ## License